 - certain mental health counseling and follow-up

 Education is a great use of telehealth, especially for chronic, ongoing conditions.
 This could include: patient-directed health education such as proper use of an asthma inhaler device, groups sessions aimed at smoking cessation, or a follow-up visit with a new diabetes patient.

 - Data, such as vital signs or still images, may be collected and forwarded for later review.
 Vital signs could include blood glucose levels, blood pressure, heart ECG, or other lab work.
-Still images might include an unusual mole, a picture of the inner ear, or a sore throat.
+Still images might include an unusual mole, a picture of the inner ear, or a sore throat screen shot.